How to Build a Home Flight Simulator in 2022: A Step-by-Step Guide

 Who hasn’t considered building his own airplane cockpit in the garage yet?
-In this step-by-step guide, we’ll discuss what it takes to build your own home flight simulator, be it for flight training or just for fun.
+In this step-by-step guide, we’ll discuss how to build a home flight simulator, be it for flight training or just for fun.

 People build home cockpits for all sorts of reasons.
 You have the aviation enthusiast who just wants to experience the joys of flying virtually for fun.
 These enthusiasts might be young kids, flying on their home computer with just a joystick and headphones, or they might be older people with larger budgets who recreated an entire B737 cockpit in there garage, beating many flight school simulator setups.